redtexts/texts/pannekoek_1936_communist_party.md

 entirely spent, is sacrificed in honor, or in dishonor in the events of the class struggle; the class itself draws upon an unlimited store.

-Prominant [sic] leaders can show the way, parties in their principles and platforms can express the ideas, the aims of the class only temporary.
+Prominent leaders can show the way, parties in their principles and platforms can express the ideas, the aims of the class only temporary.
 At first the class follows them, but then it has to pass them up, putting up bolder aims, higher ideas, conforming to the widening and